beranekjr/local-task-management/README.md

 # Local task management

-Web application that handles task management for a single user using browser local storage
+Small web application that handles task management for a single user using browser local storage